batunpc/palpatine/CONTRIBUTING.md

 - [ikalnytskyi/termcolor](https://github.com/ikalnytskyi/termcolor) - A header-only C++ library for printing colored messages to a terminal.
 - [nlohmann/json](https://github.com/nlohmann/json) - JSON for Modern C++.
 Used to parse the config file and generate the static site.

+You can visualize these dependencies by running `make prepare` in your terminal and view the image file from `build/dependency.png`.
+This command will require `graphviz` and `dot` to be installed in your system.
+You can install this with `brew install graphviz && brew install dot`
+> This step is completely optional and only useful to visualize what dependencies are required.
+Currently, it looks like this -

 ## Raise PR